aliyun/terraform-provider-alicloud/README.md

 ...
 ```

-Running `make dev` or `make devlinux` or `devwin` will only build the specified developing provider which matchs the local system.
+Running `make dev` or `make devlinux` or `devwin` will only build the specified developing provider which matches the local system.
 And then, it will unarchive the provider binary and then replace the local provider plugin.

-In order to test the provider, you can simply run `make test`.
+To test the provider, you can simply run `make test`.

 ```sh
 $ make test
 ```

-In order to run the full suite of Acceptance tests, run `make testacc`.
+To run the full suite of Acceptance tests, run `make testacc`.

-*Note:* Acceptance tests create real resources, and often cost money to run.
+*Note:* Acceptance tests create real resources and often cost money to run.

 ```sh
 $ make testacc